hughker/documentation/merchant-js-api/examples/customBannerHtml.md

-#Add custom css
+#Build custom banner html

-This examples shows how you can inject custom css into the search results.
+This examples shows how you can inject custom html into/instead of your image banners.

 ```javascript
 window.findifyApiRegistry = [